Ambiguous Self-Induced Disinformation (ASID) Attacks: Weaponizing a Cognitive Deficiency

 Faculty of Computer Science, Albstadt-Sigmaringen University,

-Stefan Sütterlin is professor of cyberpsychology at Albstadt-Sigmaringen University (ASU) in Germany and adjunct professor at Östfold University College (OUC), Norway.
-He is member of the Executive Academic Board of the EU commission's European Security and Defence College.
-He holds a PhD in psychology from the University of Luxembourg and focuses his research currently on human factors in cyber security, political disinformation and experimental psychology.
+Stefan Sütterlin is professor of cyberpsychology at Albstadt-Sigmaringen University (ASU) in Germany and adjunct professor at Östfold University College (OUC) in Norway.
+He is a member of the Executive Academic Board of the EU commission's European Security and Defence College.
+He holds a PhD in psychology from the University of Luxembourg and focuses his research currently on human factors in cybersecurity, cyberpsychology, decision making in hybrid domains, and social engineering and disinformation.

 Faculty of Health, Welfare and Organisation, Østfold University College,